 We have highlighted some key information in this section, but the best way to get to know Emmanuel is to talk with the people here.
 Don’t hesitate to strike up a conversation with one of our priests, deacons, ushers, or any of the people around you in the pews or at our coffee hour, so you can learn more about our life of worship, fellowship, and service together.

 What times are your worship services?

-Emmanuel offers two regular, weekly worship services, one biweekly service, plus additional services during certain seasons.
+Emmanuel offers two regular, weekly worship services, plus additional services during certain seasons.
 They share important characteristics, but each has its own “flavor.”

 Holy Communion – Sundays at 8:30 am, informal and quiet.
 Eccleston Chapel.

 Festival Eucharist – Sundays at 10:30 am, musical and expressive.
 Main sanctuary.

 How do I get there?
 Where do I park?

 Emmanuel is located on the corner of Cathedral and Read Streets, in Baltimore's Mt.
 Vernon neighborhood.
 See a map here.

 Parking is available in the PMI lot directly behind the church (enter the lot off Charles or Read Streets).
 On Sundays, visitors to Emmanuel may park in this lot for free until 1:00 pm simply by displaying the Emmanuel Parking Pass (available in the entryway of the church) on their dash.
 Outside of Sunday mornings, the fees for this lot and others nearby vary, so we’d encourage you to look around and decide what makes sense for you.
 Street parking, both metered and unmetered, is often available as well throughout the neighborhood, particularly on Sunday mornings.

 What happens during church?